New

 Common Anti-Patterns

 Each study should answer one research question.
-Do not create a study for every feature idea — group related questions into a single study with the right methodology.
+Do not create a study for every feature idea — group related questions into a single study with the right methodology and use structured questions to capture multiple data points.

-Publishing a study without reviewing the interview questions leads to unfocused conversations and low-quality insights.
+Publishing a study without reviewing the interview questions and structured question configuration leads to unfocused conversations and misconfigured scales.
 Always review before you publish.

-Use summaries and theme analysis for pattern detection.
+Use summaries, theme analysis, and per-question aggregations for pattern detection.
 Only deep-dive into transcripts when you find something worth exploring.

 Wait until you have at least 5 completed interviews.
-Reports from 1-2 interviews will not show reliable patterns.
+Reports from 1-2 interviews will not show reliable patterns or meaningful quantitative distributions.

 Keep pre-interview forms to 2-3 fields.
 Every additional field reduces completion rates.